isc-projects/bind9/doc/notes/notes-9.16.11.rst

   to distribute incoming queries among multiple threads on systems which lack support for load-balanced sockets (except Windows).
 [GL #2137]

-- The default value of ``max-stale-ttl`` has been changed from 12 hours to 1 day and the default value of ``stale-answer-ttl`` has been changed from 1 second to 30 seconds, following RFC 8767 recommendations.
-[GL #2248]

 - It is now possible to transition a zone from secure to insecure mode without making it bogus in the process; changing to ``dnssec-policy none;`` also causes CDS and CDNSKEY DELETE records to be published, to